Parliament of Singapore: Members of Parliament

-Elected Members
+Elected members

-As of the 2020 general election, for the purpose of parliamentary elections, Singapore was divided into 31 electoral divisions (also known as constituencies).
-The names and boundaries of the divisions are specified by the Prime Minister by notification in the Government Gazette.
-Fourteen of these divisions are Single Member Constituencies (SMCs) and 17 are Group Representation Constituencies (GRCs).
+As of the 2025 general election, for the purpose of parliamentary elections, Singapore was divided into 33 electoral divisions (also known as constituencies).
+The names and boundaries of the divisions are specified by the prime minister by notification in the Government Gazette.
+Fifteen of these divisions are Single Member Constituencies (SMCs) and 18 are Group Representation Constituencies (GRCs).
 GRCs were introduced in 1991 for the purpose of ensuring representation of the Malay, Indian and other minority communities in Parliament.
 In a GRC, all the candidates must either be members of the same political party or independent candidates standing as a group, and at least one of the candidates must be a person belonging to the Malay, Indian or some other minority community.
 The president, at Cabinet's direction, declares the electoral divisions that are to be GRCs; the number of candidates (not less than three but not more than six) to stand for Parliament in each GRC; and whether the minority candidates in each GRC are to be from the Malay, Indian, or other minority communities.
 At all times there must be at least eight divisions that are not GRCs, and the number of Members of Parliament (MPs) to be returned by all GRCs cannot be less than a quarter of the total number of MPs to be returned at a general election.

 Each electoral division returns one MP, or if it is a GRC the number of MPs designated for the constituency by the president, to serve in Parliament.
 A GRC can have a minimum of three and a maximum of six MPs.
 In other words, a successful voter's single vote in an SMC sends to Parliament one MP, and in a GRC sends a slate of between three and six MPs depending on how many have been designated for that GRC.
-At present, SMCs return to Parliament 14 MPs and GRCs 79 MPs.
+At present, SMCs return to Parliament 15 MPs and GRCs 82 MPs.
 All elected MPs are selected on a simple plurality voting ("first past the post") basis.
 A person is not permitted to be an MP for more than one constituency at the same time.

-In the last general election in 2020, the incumbent People's Action Party (PAP) won 83 of the 93 seats, but lost Hougang SMC, Aljunied GRC, and the newly created Sengkang GRC to the Workers' Party of Singapore (WP).
-This was the first time more than one GRC had been won by an opposition party.
-With the Workers' Party securing ten elected seats in Parliament, this was the best opposition parliamentary result since the nation's independence.
-Out of the current 93 elected MPs, 26 (about 27.96%) are female.
-This was an increase from the figure of about 22.47% for the 13th Parliament (before the resignation of Halimah Yacob), in which 20 of the 89 elected MPs were women.
+In the last general election in 2025, the incumbent People's Action Party (PAP) won 87 of the 99 seats, but lost Hougang SMC, Aljunied GRC, and Sengkang GRC to the Workers' Party (WP).
+The WP also won 2 NCMP seats.
+With the Workers' Party securing 12 elected seats in Parliament, this was the best opposition parliamentary result since the nation's independence.
+Out of the current 99 elected MPs, 31 (about 31.31%) are female.
+This was an increase from the figure of about 27.96% for the 14th Parliament.

 Appointed Members

+An appointed (non-elected) Member of Parliament (NCMPs or NMPs) can participate in all parliamentary debates, and vote on any motion except for those relating to: